Common Sense Media Review

 Talk to Your Kids About ...

-Families can discuss how Adventure Time: Islands compares to the real world.
+Families can talk about how Adventure Time: Islands compares to the real world.
 What aspects of Finn, Susan, and Jake's world are rooted in fantasy?
 Is any of it relevant to the real world?
 What place does fantasy have in entertainment?
 Does entertainment always have to have a strong message, or can it just be fun?

 How does Finn exhibit courage and empathy in his actions?
 How do Jake and Finn solve problems with teamwork?